 - 1. Describe the problem your resolution hopes to address. - 2.
-Why is this problem that you hope to address an issue for the international community (not just your country)? - 3.
+Why is this problem that you hope to address an issue for the international community? - 3.
 Why should this problem be addressed by the United Nations?

 UNITED NATIONS CURRENT MEMBER STATES